-Both Oculus and HTC have released their “recommended specs” for PC builders looking to prepare for the upcoming consumer version of their headsets, and they happen to be identical.
-Both companies promise that the recommended hardware will be sufficient for powering games designed specifically for the first consumer versions of the Rift and Vive, which both have an expected 2-year life cycle.
+Both Oculus and HTC have set “recommended specs” for PC builders, and they happen to be identical.
+Both companies promise that the recommended hardware is sufficient for powering games designed specifically for the Rift and Vive, which both have an expected 2-year life cycle.

-Building a complete PC with Oculus’ recommended specs (which would also be a good baseline for a Vive-capable PC) should cost around $800, but could likely be done for closer to $600 if you buy some of your parts on sale or skimp in a few areas.
+Building a complete PC with Oculus' or Vive's recommended specs should cost around $850, but could likely be done for closer to $650 if you buy some of your parts on sale or skimp in a few areas.

 According to Oculus community manager Andres Hernandez, all made-for-VR games coming to the consumer version of the Rift will be designed to run well on PCs built with at least the recommended specs.
 That means that all games designed for VR and hoping to appear in the official Oculus store will need to be optimized for the recommended specs.
 It’s unlikely that all games will run on maximum settings at 90 FPS with that hardware, but they should be able to run at 90 FPS with at least “acceptable” levels of graphical detailing.
 That will all depend on the game and its level of graphical intensity.
 (In almost any case where your PC cannot run a game at a steady 90 FPS, you should lower graphical settings until you achieve that framerate.)